Welasco/NodeAlarmHubitat/README.md

 -----------------
 * Raspbian (latest)
 * NodeJS
-* SmartThing developer Access
+* Hubitat Hub

 Preparing Raspberry PI
 ----------------------
 Install the latest available Raspbian Linux on your Raspberry PI.
 Official link with step by step available [HERE](https://www.raspberrypi.org/documentation/installation/installing-images/).
 After you have installed Raspbian I would recommend update all available packets, just run "sudo apt-get update" then "sudo apt-get upgrade".

-Keep in mind the easyest way to implement this project is configuring a static IP address on your Raspberry Pi and also for the SmartThings HUB.
+Keep in mind the easyest way to implement this project is configuring a static IP address on your Raspberry Pi and also for the Hubitat HUB.
-The SmartThing HUB will send web request to NodeJS, your Raspberry Pi IP address will be configured during the Mobile App Setup using SmartThing app in your phone.
+The Hubitat HUB will send web request to NodeJS, your Raspberry Pi IP address will be configured in the Hubitat HUB portal.
-That's how SmartThing HUB knows how to reach your Raspberry Pi.
-If you prefer you can just go to your DHCP in your house and reserv IP Address to you Raspberry PI and Smartthings HUB using MAC address.
+That's how Hubitat HUB knows how to reach your Raspberry Pi.
+If you prefer you can just go to your DHCP in your house and reserv IP Address to you Raspberry PI and Hubitat HUB using MAC address.
-There is a really good step by step [HERE](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) covering almost everything we need.
 In case you are using RaspberryPI Zero W Here is the link on how to install [HERE](https://oshlab.com/install-latest-node-js-raspberry-pi-3/)

 Now it's time to install NodeJS.
 Just type sudo "apt-get install nodejs".